-A new underground pump well would be required to house two pumps.
-This would link to the intake structure and would be up to 18m below the existing ground level.
+A new underground pump hall would be required to house two pumps.
+This would link to the intake structure and would be approximately 20m below the existing ground level.

-Intake Structure
+Intake Structure and Tailrace

-The intake structure would provide a water passage from Loch Lomond to the new pumps via the existing tailrace.
+The purpose of the intake structure is to provide a water passage from Loch Lomond to the new pumps via the existing tailrace.